 All those who attended enjoyed the opportunity to reconnect and catch-up.
 Although they don’t know what lies ahead, rumor has it they are already looking forward to their Ten Year Reunion in 2023!
 The North Toronto Foundation is also very grateful to the organizers for their very generous donation of $475, the proceeds from the event.

+What’s up, NT!
 Five years is a really long time and well, the truth is, we miss you!
 So we were thinking a reunion is in order.
 Let’s celebrate the fun (and super cringey) memories we made all those years ago.
 All ’13 NT alumni and plus ones are welcome.
 Tickets on sale now ($35-45) include the price of admission and two drink tickets.

 Prices will go up, so make sure you get your ticket(s) soon!